 - 1 Use the following materials for refrigeration piping. - Material: Use refrigerant piping made of phosphorus deoxidized copper.
-In addition, be sure that the inner and outer surfaces of the pipes are clean and free of hazardous sulphur, oxides, dust/dirt, shaving particles, oils, moisture, or any other contaminant.

-- 2 Commercially available piping often contains dust and other materials.
+In addition, be sure that the inner and outer surfaces of the pipes are clean and free of hazardous sulphur, oxides, dust/dirt, shaving particles, oils, moisture, or any other contaminant. - Commercially available piping often contains dust and other materials.
 Always blow it clean with a dry inert gas. - Use care to prevent dust, water or other contaminants from entering the piping during installation. - Reduce the number of bending portions as much as possible, and make bending radius as big as possible. - Always observe the restrictions on the refrigerant piping (such as rated length, the difference between high/low pressures, and piping diameter).
-Failure to do so can result in equipment failure or a decline in heating/cooling performance. - The City Multi Series Y will stop due to an abnormality due to excessive or insufficient coolant.
+Failure to do so can result in equipment failure or a decline in heating/cooling performance. - (6) Either a lack or an excess of refrigerant causes the unit to make an emergency stop.
+Charge the system with an appropriate amount of refrigerant.
 At such a time, always properly charge the unit.
-When servicing, always check the notes concerning pipe length and amount of additional refrigerant at both locations, the refrigerant volume calculation table on the back of the service panel and the additional refrigerant section on the labels for the combined number of indoor units. - 1 Use liquid refrigerant to fill the system. - Never use refrigerant to perform an air purge.
-Always evacuate using a vacuum

-- When connecting the refrigerant piping, make sure the ball valve of the outdoor unit is completely closed (the factory setting) and do not operate it until the refrigerant piping for the outdoor and indoor units has been connected, a refrigerant leakage test has been performed and the evacuation process has been completed. - Always use a non-oxidizing brazing material for brazing the parts.
-If a nonoxidizing brazing material is not used, it could cause clogging or damage to the compressor unit. - Never perform outdoor unit piping connection work when it is raining.
+When servicing, always check the notes concerning pipe length and amount of additional refrigerant at both locations, the refrigerant volume calculation table on the back of the service panel and the additional refrigerant section on the labels for the combined number of indoor units - 7 Use liquid refrigerant to fill the system. - Never use refrigerant to perform an air purge.
+Always evacuate using a vacuum - Always insulate the piping properly.
+Insufficient insulation will result in a decline in heating/cooling performance, water drops from condensation and other - When connecting the refrigerant piping, make sure the ball valve of the outdoor unit is completely closed (the factory setting) and do not operate it until the refrigerant piping for the outdoor and indoor units has been connected, a refrigerant leakage test has been performed and the evacuation process has been completed. - Residues in commercially available antioxidants may have adverse effects on the equipment.
+Braze only with non-oxide brazing material.
+The use of other brazing material may result in compressor damage.
+(Refer to item 9.2. for detailed information on pipe connections and valve operations.) - Never perform outdoor unit piping connection work when it is raining.